 Step One: Reflection and Reading – Finding a Topic: A senior thesis should be based on something that has interested you during your pursuit of an undergraduate career.
 Often, a thesis topic grows from a persistent question you have studied or even written about in a course you valued.
 How does this question connect with other things that interest you?
 Often it is best to talk with a friend, professor, or advisor in your department.
 You must get used to talking about your ideas as soon as possible.

 Step Two: Focus on a Research Question or Set of Research Questions: After you have traced several branches of your main idea, choose one of these and pare away all excess material.
 This aspect may be your thesis topic.
 The best test to see if this idea can be made into a thesis is to prepare an abstract.

-- Thesis statement- This is one sentence—25 words or less—that makes the main idea of your argument clear to any intelligent reader.
+- Thesis statement: One sentence (25 words or less) that makes the main idea of your argument clear to any intelligent reader.

 A good proposal usually goes through several drafts, and it will go on changing even while your write the thesis itself.
 It is essential that you get feedback from readers you respect at every stage of proposal development.

 Recommended Reading: How to Write a B.A.
 Thesis, by Charles Lipson, 2005.

 - The Honors Program offers grants to conduct honors thesis research!
 Deadlines for the Trewartha and the Mensink Grants are in late October.
 Visit the L&S Honors Program for more information.